kiba/Writings/for_science/chp24_reckoning.md

 She wondered if there are immortals disguised as old men and women.

 Juri even caught a couple of paranoid glares.

+How ironic, she thought.

+"My fellow representatives..." she said.
+"I am sure that you are shocked as I am.
+Paranoia already started to rule us.
+Already I have been given the stink eyes by some of you here.
+But to fear me based simply on the party I belonged to?
+Remember that in such an elaborate conspiracy, they have already run.
+Whatever their gambit we think we saw, they have another.
+They are invincible."

+"You're right.
+If we tried to play mind games with them, we already have lost", an old man, Sako Shiro said.
+"The conspiracy is not based on some impossibly high level cooperation of agents that any conspiracy theorists can see though.
+They have subverted them after all.
+But what do you propose, representative Juri?
+How do we fix this?"

+"You think I have a solution?
+I have only got my bearing on this issue."

+"I know what we should already do.
+We force a transition from the military to the civilian leadership.
+All this happened was because the military is in charge."

+"Do you really absolutely believe that to be the solution?
+Would it happen any other way around if the civilian leadership is in charge and that the military is not?"

+"Regardless, the transition is necessary.
+We will go home back to Earth.
+Then we cannot live as if we needed to be at war at all time.
+What will our ancestors think of us when we stick to our ship cannons and gardes?"

+"Shiro, you're getting off topic.
+Now of all time, you picked this to argue your views."

+"I am proposing a solution.
+You did not have any."

+She stared at him with enmity.
+"I do not know why they keep electing you.
+But rushing in implementing your program is not the solution."

+He sneered.
+"Keeping the military in charge?
+They are the one who aided and gave comfort to the 'immortals'."

+"They don't know anything."

+"Maybe you're one of the immortal's lackey?"

+"Excuse me?!"

+"That's right.
+You're a lackey, an advocate for their tyranny."

+"Why you!!!"

+The conference room broke into chaos as Juri tried to throw a punch, before both were restrained.

+***